 The Standard Model of particle physics tells us that matter particles interact with one another via four forces: electromagnetic; strong; weak; and gravity.
 But theorists have long hypothesized the existence of other forces, including "dark photons" that might mediate interactions between particles of dark and ordinary matter.

-It was just such a particle that Attila Krasznahorkay of the Institute of Nuclear Research (ATOMKI) in Hungary and colleagues were hunting when carrying out experiments on beryllium.
-As they reported in a little-noticed paper in 2015, they fired protons at targets made from lithium-7 to create nuclei of beryllium-8.
+It was just such a particle that Attila Krasznahorkay of the Institute of Nuclear Research (ATOMKI) in targets made from lithium-7 to create nuclei of beryllium-8.
 They then measured the angles between the trajectories of each electron and positron given off in the subsequent decays of the unstable beryllium isotope.